iandouglas/ini-to-cardcannon/_output/little_shop/stories.md

 As a registered user
 When I visit my profile page
 If my account has ordered items
+I see a link to my Profile Orders page, "/profile/orders" When I click on that link
 I see every order I've made, which includes the following information:
 - the ID of the order, which is a link to the order show page
 - the date the order was made